Road signs in Australia: History

 Highway sign near the intersection between the Coolgardie–Esperance Highway and the Eyre Highway in Norseman, Western Australia.

+Before 1946, the earliest road signs used a warning triangle with a wording (that is black-on-white) on the top of it.

-From 1946 to 1960, the very first standardised road signs in Australia used diamond-shaped yellow warning signs with warning triangle similar to pre-worboys road signs in the United Kingdom and yellow circular signs as regulatory signs, a feature now preserved in "pedestrian crossing" and "safety zone" signs.
+From 1946 to 1960, they later used diamond-shaped yellow warning signs with warning triangle similar to pre-worboys road signs in the United Kingdom and yellow circular signs as regulatory signs, a feature now preserved in "pedestrian crossing" and "safety zone" signs.

 In 1960, Australia adopted a variation of the American Manual on Uniform Traffic Control Devices (MUTCD) road sign design, which is a modified version of the 1954 revised version of the 1948 American edition of the MUTCD.
 The Australian adopted version had differences from the American version that it used red "give way" signs instead of yellow "yield" signs, "no entry" instead of "do not enter", round pedestrian crossing road signs (a carryover from the early days), the adoption of some road signage designs from the United Kingdom, and the use of imperial system of units (miles and yards) as in the UK as opposed to the customary system of units (miles and feet) in the US.

 The year of 1974 saw important changes in Australia's road sign design practices.
 A major change expressed Australia's preference for a transition to adoption of symbols on signs in lieu of words, inspired by the Vienna Convention on Road Signs and Signals, and transition to adoption of kilometres and metres in lieu of miles and yards.
 This change aligned with Australia's large-scale adoption of the metric system.
 Australian speed limit signs with red circle as a legend were placed in numbers greater than the numbers on those containing the legend "SPEED LIMIT".
 Speedometers on Australian vehicles were not required but encouraged to alter or replace the speedometer part so that it is shown in kilometres per hour.
 Except for bridge-clearance and flood-depth signs, dual marking was not used.

 To avoid confusion as to whether the distance indicated was in miles or kilometres new major distance signs had affixed to them a temporary yellow plate showing the symbol km.
 On the many new kilometre signs on minor roads, a yellow plate which showed the corresponding number of miles was affixed under the now permanent kilometre distance indication.
 These temporary plates were removed between 1975 and 1976.